 Once the FBT calculations have been completed, the taxable value of the fringe benefit may be reduced to nil through employee reimbursements or contributions.

-If you require any assistance with Fringe Benefits tax please Contact
+The lodgement and payment date for FBT is 21 May, if you require any assistance with calculating Fringe Benefits tax for your business please contact